Simpson's Rule Calculator

 Step 4:

-Apply the ⅜ Simpson rule and modified it as per the given function and its subinterval such as,
+Apply the ⅜ Simpson rule and modify it and its subintervals as per the given function:

 $$ \int_0^3 e^x dx \approx \frac{3h}{8} [f(0) + 3(f(1) + f(2)) + f(3)] $$